Chippendale Consulting, LLC

 - Received research support from National Science Foundation, Missouri Agricultural Experiment Station, Midwest Plant Biotechnology Consortium, Missouri Center for Plant Science and Biotechnology, and Industry

-- Provided leadership for the planning and operations for the Christopher S. Bond Life Sciences Center, University of Missouri, from1994-2006:
+- Provided leadership for the planning and operations for the Christopher S. Bond Life Sciences Center, University of Missouri, from 1994-2006:

 - Chair of the Building Committee (1994-99)